 4. Discover the impact of your messaging

 With econometrics, advertisers can test and build up a more detailed picture of the impact of different creative and messaging: what’s driving sales or building brand, what’s cutting through, and what isn’t.
-For those wanting to drive leads and conversions, consider tools such as YouTube for Action to reach audiences who have searched for specific terms related to your business with prominent calls to action.
+For those wanting to drive business results and conversions, consider YouTube ads and tools such as YouTube for Action to reach audiences who have searched for specific terms related to your business with prominent calls to action.

 5. When it comes to data, look back to go forward

-Econometric analysis is not only a way to measure the short-term impact of your digital marketing; it can also be used to extract great value from your existing data.
-For advertisers wanting an historical overview of channel performance, messaging effectiveness, and evolving consumer behaviours, econometric analysis provides a quantitative and reliable way to inform long-term strategic planning decisions.
+Econometric analysis is not only a tool for measuring marketing effectiveness and the short-term impact of your digital marketing; it can also be used to extract great value from your existing data.
+For advertisers wanting an historical overview of channel performance, marketing effectiveness, and evolving consumer behaviours, econometric analysis provides a quantitative and reliable way to inform long-term strategic planning decisions.